Top 10 Countries That Read the Most Books

 1. Which Country Reads Most ebooks?

-Unsurprisingly, US leads this list.
+Unsurprisingly, the US leads this list.
 People in The United States started using ebooks even before the time of kindle’s invention.

 2. Which Country Reads The Least?